 This post discusses chronic conditions from car accident injuries.
 Unfortunately, car accidents can leave us with more than frightening flashbacks.

 In my Social Security Disability practice, I have represented many individuals whose disability has resulted from car and motorcycle accident injuries.
-At my firm, our personal injury lawyer, Ava Lynch represents personal injury victims who have sustained life-altering injuries in mere seconds.
+At my firm, we represent personal injury victims who have sustained life-altering injuries in mere seconds.
 The point is that in a few moments your life can be changed forever due to someone else’s distracted, drunk or drowsy driving.

 Post- Traumatic Osteoarthritis from Car Accident Injuries